Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 - [x] metrics evaluation
 - [x] multi-gpu support
 - [x] resume training / pretrained model
+- [x] validate alone script

 ## Results

-We set the maximum reverse steps budget to 2000 now.

-*Note:* Limited to model parameters in `Nvidia 1080Ti`, image noise and hue deviation occasionally appears in high-resolution images, resulting in low scores.
+*Note:*  We set the maximum reverse steps budget to 2000 now.
+Limited to model parameters in `Nvidia 1080Ti`, **image noise** and **hue deviation** occasionally appears in high-resolution images, resulting in low scores.
+There are a lot room to optimization.

 | Tasks/Metrics        | SSIM(+) | PSNR(+) | FID(-)  | IS(+)   |
 | -------------------- | ----------- | -------- | ---- | ---- |